Will My Guys Actually Use It? A Technician’s View of Jobber vs Housecall Pro Mobile Apps

 The Old Way (Phone Calls)

-Tech finishes Job #1, gets in truck, pulls up Job #2 address, realizes he should call and let them know he’s coming.
+Tech finishes Job #1, gets in the truck, pulls up Job #2 address, realizes he should call ahead.
 Dials number.
-Customer doesn’t answer (they never do).
+Customer doesn’t answer.
 Leaves voicemail.
-Customer calls back 10 minutes later when tech is driving.
+Customer calls back 10 minutes later while tech is driving.
 Misses call.
 Calls again.
 Finally connects.
 “Hi Mrs. Johnson, just wanted to let you know I’m about 15 minutes away…” Five minutes of phone tag to communicate 10 seconds of information.

 Housecall Pro’s One-Tap Solution